 Expungement of a Student Conduct Record

-- a.
-At the time of consideration, the student is within 30 hours of graduation and has achieved senior standing.
-The student may submit an earlier petition if he/she can demonstrate with documentation that he/she is applying to professional or graduate schools or if there are other meritorious reasons that justify an early review of the student’s record.
+- At the time of consideration, the student is within 30 hours of graduation and has achieved senior standing, or has already graduated.
+The student may submit an earlier petition if they can demonstrate with documentation that they are applying to professional or graduate schools or if there are other meritorious reasons that justify an early review of the student’s record.

-- c.
-Has remained free from any new disciplinary matters.
+- The student has remained free from any new disciplinary matters.

-- d.
-Has completed all sanctions, on time, by the deadline provided by the hearing officer or AUCB.
+- The student has completed all sanctions, on time, by the deadline provided by the hearing officer or AUCB

-- e.
-Was not subject to suspension, expulsion, or administrative actions and where further violations would not likely result in suspension or expulsion from the university.
+- The student was subject to suspension, expulsion, or administrative actions and if further violations would likely result in suspension or expulsion from the University.

-- f.
-The nature of the violation(s) did not cause personal injury, significant property damage, endanger the health, safety or welfare of any individual, and/or violate the campus policies regarding weapons, sexual misconduct, sexual harassment, or discrimination.
+- The nature of the violation(s) caused personal injury, significant property damage, endangered the health, safety or welfare of any individual, and/or violated the campus policies regarding weapons, sexual misconduct, sexual harassment, or discrimination.

 - The record is precluded from expungement as designated by state and/or federal law.